 Further, as literacy is particular to a context (29), a person otherwise considered highly literate may be functionally illiterate when encountering new and complicated vocabulary and concepts in an unfamiliar setting1, more so if their ability to pay attention and understand is compromised, for example, by anxiety or pain.

-Click here to go to original article on Nursing Review website and to view related learning activity
+Click here to view related learning activity

 Recommended reading and resources